nesi/puppet-postgresql/README.markdown

 # Using the PostgreSQL installer classes

+Thes classes have been tested on Ubuntu 12.04 LTS, they do not have any other requirements.

 ## PostgreSQL installation with default settings

 This will install the PostgreSQL service and the client with default settings on a puppet node: